Ismaelm42/Ft_printf/README.md

 #include "ft_printf.h"
 ```

-When compiling your program, be sure to link it to the libft.a library:
+When compiling your program, be sure to link it to the libftprintf.a library:

 ```sh
 gcc my_program.c libftprintf.a -o my_program